kaiorosa1/100-days-of-code/r1-log.md

 Worked on Rodrigo's portfolio and created a grid for the motion_graphics.html.
 I'm taking my time to build this portfolio to learn and get comfortable with CSS grid and flexbox and other technologies I'll be using throughout this project.
 I worked on some React challenges on FCC.

+### R1D69

+I've worked on Rodrigo's portfolio and I've created all the files I'll be working on and also made some changes the motion_graphics.html.
+I've solved some React Challenges on FCC.